Timothyxxx/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---
 Hello 🤗!

-I'm Tianbao Xie, an undergraduate student in [Harbin Institute of Technology](http://en.hit.edu.cn/).
+I'm Tianbao Xie (谢天宝), an undergraduate student in [Harbin Institute of Technology](http://en.hit.edu.cn/).
 My major is Computer Science (stream to Natural Language Processing in third year).
 I have been a student research intern in [Research Center for Social Computing and Information Retrieval (SCIR)](http://ir.hit.edu.cn/), [Harbin Institute of Technology](http://en.hit.edu.cn/) for more than one year, supervised by Ph.D candidate [Libo Qin](http://ir.hit.edu.cn/~lbqin/) whose adviser is Prof. [Wanxiang Che](http://ir.hit.edu.cn/~car/).